timescale/docs/use-timescale/continuous-aggregates/migrate.md

 # Migrate a continuous aggregate to the new form

-In TimescaleDB 2.7 and above, continuous aggregates use a new format that improves performance and makes them compatible with more SQL queries.
+In Timescale&nbsp;2.7 and later, continuous aggregates use a new format that improves performance and makes them compatible with more SQL queries.
 Continuous aggregates created in older versions of TimescaleDB, or created in a new version with the option `timescaledb.finalized` set to `false`, use the old format.